You can use the buttons above to download detailed Installation Instructions for your convenience

 Lay out the parts for your heater cover in front of the wall where they will be installed.

-All covers have a top frame and a front panel, end caps and possibly one or more joiner caps (between the segments of a heater cover).
+All covers have a top frame and a front panel, and may also have end caps and possibly one or more joiner caps (between the segments of a heater cover).

-If your floor is wood or tile it is suggested to lay a blanket or something soft down on the floor first to protect the heater cover from scratches.
+It is suggested that you lay a blanket or something soft down on the floor first to protect the heater cover from scratches.

 Each segment is labeled with the wall it belongs on, multiple segments are lettered from left to right (i.e. “Wall 2-A”, “Wall 2-B” etc.) when laid out on the floor with their back side facing up as shown in the photo.

 Each order comes with a #2 square drive bit to drive the screws used to join the pieces.
 This bit can be mounted in a drill or screw gun (recommended) or into a suitable screwdriver handle.
-If you use a drill or screw gun with an adjustment for torque, set it around half strength to begin.
+If you use a drill or screw gun with an adjustment for torque, set the torque around half strength or lower to begin.
+This will help avoid over tightening the screws.
 Although a screw gun is easier and faster to use, a hand turned screwdriver offers excellent control and is adequate to do the job.
+The screws will turn easily.

 In any case take care not to over-tighten the screws, just make them snug.